 - Highland Wedding

 If you’re intrigued by the music of highland pipers and thinking of having a bagpiper play at your wedding, take a look at some of the best bagpipe wedding songs.
 And, while you’re at it, why not take a look at our list of excellent wedding bagpipers available to book now.

 Go to Encore’s bagpiper page and listen to different pipers’ audio/video clips.
 You can even filter by location to find bagpipers near you!

-We advise booking as soon as possible, especially if you have special musical requests, but we handle last-minute bookings all the time at Encore and can easily find a bagpiper at short notice.
+We advise booking as soon as possible, especially if you have specific musical requests, or are hosting a special event.
+That said, we handle last-minute bookings all the time at Encore and can easily find you a bagpiper at short notice.

 The easiest way to handle contracts and payment is to book through Encore.
+We are one of the top providers of bagpipers in the UK—in fact, we recently booked bagpipers for each leg of Rod Stewart’s UK-wide tour!
 Our bookings process is extremely straightforward, and once you have confirmed a booking with your bagpiper, contracts and payments will be handled painlessly and effortlessly by our secure payments system.
-To discuss booking a bagpiper, please email Alexandra at [email protected].

 Hopefully, this guide answers all of your questions!
 If you have more questions about bagpipers, email us at [email protected] and we’d be more than happy to help.

 Alternatively, to make your bagpiper hire super simple, just click below to browse all the bagpiper players for hire on Encore and, fingers crossed, find the perfect bagpiper for your event!